cornell-brg/engrg1050-mini-lab/docs/index.md

 then on, whenever we use the name `pin_led` it will be interpreted as the value `D6`.
 We also need to specify the "type" of this variable.
 In this case, the type is `int` which indicates that this variable will store integer values.
-Effectively, what we are doing is saying that LED on the breadboard is wired up to digital input `D6` on the Arduino board.
+Effectively, we are saying that the LED on the breadboard is wired up to digital input `D6` on the Arduino board.
 Verify that there is a wire connecting the female header location labeled "D6" on the Photon board to one end of the resistor on the breadboard.